-The evidence supporting the use of CEP in TAVI is based on three lines of investigation (i) proof-of-principle studies have confirmed that debris is retrieved from the majority of CEP devices when they are examined after TAVI , suggesting that these devices do reduce embolic debris reaching the brain. (ii) Imaging studies using magnetic resonance imaging (MRI) scanning to identify brain injury have confirmed that nearly three quarters of patients had new brain lesions after TAVI, and that use of CEP devices was associated with reduced volume but not number of new lesions .
-The significance of these clinically 'silent' lesions in the TAVI population remains uncertain, but they have been associated with cognitive decline and dementia in other studies . (iii) Clinical evidence for the efficacy of CEP includes 4 randomised trials (described below), which were based on brain imaging surrogate endpoints, but also gathered clinical outcomes , 2 clinical case-series , and 2 systematic reviews .
-Importantly these studies focussed on surrogate endpoints, were not powered for hard clinical endpoints, have reported outcomes at different times after TAVI, and include a range of CEP devices.
+The evidence supporting the use of CEP in TAVI is based on three lines of investigation (i) proof-of-principle studies have confirmed that debris is retrieved from the majority of CEP devices when they are examined after TAVI 12, suggesting that these devices do reduce embolic debris reaching the brain. (ii) Imaging studies using magnetic resonance imaging (MRI) scanning to identify brain injury have confirmed that nearly three quarters of patients had new brain lesions after TAVI, and that use of CEP devices was associated with reduced volume but not number of new lesions 13.
+The significance of these clinically 'silent' lesions in the TAVI population remains uncertain, but they have been associated with cognitive decline and dementia in other studies 14. (iii) Clinical evidence for the efficacy of CEP includes 4 randomised trials (described below), which were based on brain imaging surrogate endpoints, but also gathered clinical outcomes^{15 16 17 18}, 2 clinical case-series ^{19 20}, and 2 systematic reviews ^{21,22}.
+Importantly these studies focussed on surrogate endpoints, have reported outcomes at different times after TAVI, and include a range of CEP devices.